 I finished the second round of high dose chemotherapy and was let out of the hospital January 1st, 2015.
 I have been in remission ever since.
 I’m now a senior at Iowa State University studying Management Information Systems.
 I feel as if I was given a second chance at life, and I am thankful every day for that.

 Now I help others who are affected by testicular cancer, I am extremely passionate about this.
-If it wasn’t for people like Kim Jones, and Steve Pake I wouldn’t have had the resources so readily available to me.
-I am always open to talk or answer questions about my personal experiences, so feel free to get ahold of me.
+If it wasn’t for people like Kim Jones, I wouldn’t have had the resources so readily available to me.
+I am always open to talk or answer questions about my personal experiences, so feel free to get in touch with me.

 Having a strong support system behind you is crucial to making sure you get the best care possible, and I joined TCAF Ambassadors to do just that.